rapidsai/raft/README.md

 mamba install -c rapidsai -c conda-forge -c nvidia libraft libraft-headers cuda-version=12.5
 ```

-If installing the C++ APIs please see [using libraft](https://docs.rapids.ai/api/raft/nightly/using_libraft/) for more information on using the pre-compiled shared library.
-You can also refer to the [example C++ template project](https://github.com/rapidsai/raft/tree/branch-24.12/cpp/template) for a ready-to-go CMake configuration that you can drop into your project and build against installed RAFT development artifacts above.

 ### Installing Python through Pip

 `pylibraft` and `raft-dask` both have experimental packages that can be [installed through pip](https://rapids.ai/pip.html#install):